 “I kept hearing people say that Sags was bragging that he beat me up- that he faced me one-on-one, and he just beat me up.
 The only truthful thing that [Sags] has said was that Knobbs was passed out on the bed.
 But when I went through that door, he wasn’t passed out for real because he jumped up as soon as the jackass [Sags] hit me from behind!
 They both started putting the boots to me after I was knocked out.”

 “I don’t like talking about it,” admits Sags, “because it was a heavy-duty situation.
 It’s not something I like to think about, but over the years, [Shamrock] has stirred shit about it.
 After [the incident], he and I went our own ways, and he became a great [fighter in UFC].”

 A few years later, when Shamrock was wrestling for WWF, the three of them bumped into one another at an airport.
 This lead to a confrontation between Ken Shamrock and the Nasty Boys for the first time since their initial incident from October 1990.

 “That thing happened years ago, get over it!” grumbled Knobbs, remembering back to the incident at the airport.

 Owen Hart, who was traveling with Shamrock at the time, approached Sags and began stirring the situation a bit further.

-According to Sags and Knobbs, Shamrock came right up to Knobbs’ ear, all riled up.
+According to Sags and Knobbs, Shamrock came right up to Knobbs’ ear; he was all riled up.
 Knobbs, in his recollection of the event, calmly said, “Listen, you’re going to miss your flight.”

 Sags then continued to Shamrock, “First of all, if you have a problem with it, do something about it because I don’t.”
 Sags then turned to walk away.